 Hagar bore Abraham a son who was a servant rather than an heir.
 So too Sinai, the Law, the allegorical Hagar, bares only servants not heirs.
 The Jews regarded the Law as if it were the promise.
 The Jews never even considered the part of the law that reads: “If you keep the commandments it shall be well with you.”
 When the prophets warned about the destruction of Jerusalem, they were stoned for blasphemy.

-Paul, in the allegory, not only equates Hagar to Mount Sinai but to the earthly Jerusalem.
-The earthly Jerusalem represents slavery to the Law, sin and death.
-In 70 A.D., to demonstrate that the Law has been completely abolished, the God completely destroyed Jerusalem.
+Paul, in the analogy, equates Hagar to Mount Sinai and to the earthly Jerusalem.
+The earthly Jerusalem represents slavery to the Law, sin, and death.
+In 70 A.D., God showed the He abolished the Law when He, God destroyed Jerusalem.

 Sarah represents the Jerusalem from above.
-This does not refer to heaven or the Second Advent but refers to the Church, that is those of faith, all believers throughout the world.
-As Isaac, we are children of promise.
-We are born of grace and faith into an eternal inheritance.
+This does not refer to heaven or the Second Advent.
+It refers to the Church, that is those of faith, all believers throughout the world.
+As Isaac, we are the children of promise.
+We are born by grace and faith into an eternal inheritance.

 Ishmael the son of the bondservant persecuted Isaac the son of promise.
 Perhaps Ishmael believed he was in the right.
-He was the first born of Abraham.
+He was Abraham’s firstborn.
 But he was only born of flesh.
 Isaac was born of promise.

-When Paul says, “we are not children of the slave but of the free woman.”
-He once again clearly rejects we are subject to the righteousness of the law.
+When Paul says, “We are not children of the slave but of the free woman.”
+We are not subject to the righteousness of the law.

-Many claim that Christ abolished the both the judicial and ceremonial laws of Moses, but the moral law remains.
-This is not what Paul says.
-When Paul says we are free for the curse of the law he means the whole law.
+There are three parts of the law.
+There is the civil law, the ceremonial law, and the moral law.
+Some claim that Christ abolished the judicial and ceremonial laws of Moses.
+But the moral law remains intact.
+That is not what Paul says.
+When Paul says we are free from the curse of the law.
+When Paul says law, he means the whole law.
 This includes the moral law.
 It is the moral law more than any other type of law which accuses, curses, and condemns us.
-Yes, even the Ten Commandments have no right to condemn us if we are covered by the righteousness of Christ.
-By this Paul is not saying we are insensitive to the terrors of the law, but the law cannot drive us to despair.
+Yes, even the Ten Commandments have no right to condemn us.
+Christ’s righteousness covers us.
+We are free from the law.
+Paul is saying the law cannot drive us to despair.
 “There is therefore now no condemnation for those who are in Christ Jesus.”
 (Romans 8:1.)
 “So if the Son sets you free, you will be free indeed.”
 (John 8:36.)
-If you have been redeemed, the law has no power over you.
+If Christ has redeemed you, the law has no power over you.

 The question that I hear asked more than any other is, “What then will restrain our evil if we are no longer under the law?
 Are we free to sin and do whatever we will?”
 In Romans 6:1-2 Paul says, “What shall we say then?
 Are we to continue in sin that grace may abound?
 By no means!
 How can we who died to sin still live in it?”

 Again the answer is the grace of God.
-The law not only condemns us for our sin but shows us how God would have us live.
-It is because of what he has done for us and that we love him.
+The role of the law for those in Christ is to show us how God would have us live.
+It is because of what He has done for us and that we love Him.
 It is love that restrains not the law.
 I do not cheat on my wife because of the law.
 Rather I am faithful to her because I love her.
 As Christ said about the woman who washed his feet with her tears and dried them with her hair, “Therefore I tell you, her sins, which are many, are forgiven—for she loved much.
 But he who is forgiven little, loves little.”
 (Luke 7:47) We have been forgiven much.

 We obey because we love.
 We love because Christ took our sins.
 Christ takes all the blame.
 He says: “You have not incurred the hatred and persecutions of the world.
 I have.
 Be cheerful; I have overcome the world.”

-Christ is much greater than the Law, His righteousness is so much more excellent than the righteousness of the law.
+Christ is much greater than the Law.
+His righteousness is so much more excellent than the righteousness of the law.
 If faith alone in Christ justifies, then the whole law is abolished.
-This includes both the ceremonial as well as the moral law.
+This includes the civil, the ceremonial, and the moral law.

-Just as Isaac was persecuted, whenever the gospel of grace is preached, we too can expect to be persecuted.
+Whenever we preach the gospel of grace, we can expect persecution as Isaac was persecuted.
 We will be blamed for upsetting the people.
-Those who are under bondage do not what to hear the gospel of grace.
+Those who are under bondage do not want to hear the gospel of grace.
 They feel they have worked hard for their righteousness.
 They state, “How dare we claim it is just given without being deserved.”
 But God clothes us in the righteousness of Christ simply as a gift.
 And no one deserves such grace.